One of the best ways to get traffic to your food blog when it's new is to share your recipes with aggregator sites or fellow food bloggers.

 Adding a Sharing Clause to Your Blog

-If you want sites like Buzzfeed and Huffington Post to use your photos and link to you (which can result in thousands of pageviews a day), then send them an email and give them carte blanche to use your content.
-Another way to let these big sites or other bloggers know they are allowed to use your content is to post a sharing clause on your FAQ or About page.
+Another way to let these big sites or other bloggers know they can use your content is to post a sharing clause on your FAQ or About page.

 Can I use one of your photos?